Ethereal-Workshop/Mozzarella/README.md

 # Mozzarella
 ![Mozzarella Logo](assets/mozz.png)

-A utility and customization script for ChromeOS's Crostini VM, as well as a tutorial on how to install other Linux distributions instead of Debian.
+A utility and customization script for ChromeOS's Crostini VM.

 # Why the name?